 About 700 principals and teachers from all over Europe study school life in Finland and Estonia since 2014 when Euneos initiated Erasmus+ benchmarking courses.
 They compare school education systems in the target countries and Europe, and learn about the best practices of European schools from experts and colleagues.
 Many schools send both a principal and teachers.
 Most participants have assessed the courses very good or good, read more.

 - Innovation.
 School development plans, curriculum reform, 21st century skills.

 - Transition from non-digital to digital.
 Digital tests of Finnish matriculation exam (upper secondary).

 - Student in the center.
 3-level support system, special needs, home and school.

 - Teacher in focus.
 Digital apprenticeship, coaching, teacher/student agents.

 - Management.
 Local examples.

-- (Tallinn) European development in Estonian schools.
-Advance of digitalisation.
-PISA and other international surveys.
-Erasmus+ mobilities.
+- (Tallinn) European development in Estonian schools, the most digitalized country, PISA and other international research.

 - Game-based learning and gamification in schools

 - Digitalized tests in high-stakes examinations